3F/DllExport/Readme.md

 ### How to Build

-Use build.bat if you need final binaries (NuGet package as `DllExport.<version>.nupkg`, Manager, zip-archive, and others).
+Use build.bat if you need final binaries (NuGet package as `DllExport.<version>.nupkg`, Manager, zip-archives, and others).

 ```bash
 > build